hack3rs.ca network-security

 defensive-use-cases

-• $Recurring vulnerability scanning for internal and external assets.
+• $Recurring vulnerability scans for internal and internet-facing assets with tracked remediation.

-• $Credentialed scan workflows to improve remediation accuracy.
+• $Credentialed scan workflows to validate patch compliance and configuration hardening.

 common-mistakes

-• $Treating scanner severity as the only prioritization input.
+• $Using scanner severity as the only prioritization input and ignoring asset context.

-• $Running scans without owner coordination or safe scheduling.
+• $Running scans without scheduling communication or owner coordination.

 expert-habits-for-free-self-study